Class NP

 Definition: Class NP

-NP is the class of languages that have polynomial time verifiers.
+NP is the class of languages that have polynomial-time verifiers.

 Definition: Nondeterministic Time Complexity Class

-\[ \text{NTIME}(t(n)) = \{L \mid L \text{ is a language decided by an } O(t(n))\text{-time nondeterministic Turing machine}\}. \] Equivalently, \[ NP = \bigcup_k \text{NTIME}(n^k). \]
+Let \(t\colon \mathbb{N} \to \mathbb{R}^+\) be a function.
+The nondeterministic time complexity class \[ \text{NTIME}(t(n)) = \{L \mid L \text{ is a language decided by an } O(t(n))\text{-time nondeterministic Turing machine}\}. \]

 P vs NP Question

-Problems like the Hamiltonian cycle are known to be in NP but are not known to be in P. Intuitively, it seems that verifying a solution should be easier than finding one - but this has never been proved.
-The question of whether \(P = NP\) or \(P \neq NP\) is one of the most important open problems in mathematics and computer science, listed among the Clay Mathematics Institute's Millennium Prize Problems (with a \\($1\) million prize).
+Problems like the Hamiltonian cycle are known to be in NP but are not known to be in P. Intuitively, it seems that verifying a solution should be easier than finding one — but this has never been proved.
+The question of whether \(P = NP\) or \(P \neq NP\) is one of the most important open problems in mathematics and computer science, listed among the Clay Mathematics Institute's Millennium Prize Problems (with a \$1 million prize).
 Most researchers believe that \(P \neq NP\).

-What is known is the containment \[ P \subseteq NP \subseteq \text{EXPTIME} = \bigcup_k \text{TIME}(2^{n^k}). \] Whether either inclusion is strict remains open.
+What is known is the chain of containments \[ P \subseteq NP \subseteq \text{EXPTIME}. \] Whether either inclusion is strict remains open.
+The two containments are established by the following theorems.

 NP-Completeness